 - high level of motivation

 It is advantageous and sometimes necessary to have had a course with the professor in whose research area one is interested.
-Also note that a College-wide grade average of B+ or better is a prerequisite for being accepted into the Honors Program or permission by the department.

 Early in the spring semester junior student majors will be sent information about professor research interests and their availability for thesis supervision.
 Juniors will also receive instruction on how to sign-up for the honors thesis program for their senior year.
 The thesis project is both intensive and demanding but it is also rewarding and often filled with new learning experiences, therefore students should carefully consider their commitment to this year-long 3-course-credit experience.
 Due to limited availability, thesis enrollment cannot be guaranteed to all applicants in all years.